Am I eligible for unemployment?

 What is the maximum benefit I can receive through Unemployment Insurance?

 A claimant’s benefit rate is based on the recent wages he/she earned from his/her employer(s) over the last 18 months.
 The maximum weekly benefit amount in Tennessee is currently $275.
-(Claimants would also be eligible for the additional $600 under the FPUC program until July 31, 2020.)
+(Claimants could also be eligible for the additional $300 under the FPUC program until September 4, 2021.)